spk121/Guidance/README.md

 The Peek Log
 ------------

-In both modes, there is a Peek log.
-Any call to the `pk` or `peek` commands will log their output on the Peek tab.
+There is a Peek log.
+Any call to the `_pk_` commands will log their output on the Peek tab.

 Breakpoints
 -----------

-A new procedure `breakpoint` is provided in the top-level environment, which you can add to the code being debugged to ensure a breakpoint is triggered at the location.
+A new procedure `_break_` is provided in the top-level environment, which you can add to the code being debugged to ensure a breakpoint is triggered at the location.

-Really, `breakpoint` is procedure of zero arguments that does nothing, but, Guidance adds a breakpoint on this procedure at startup.
+Really, `_break_` is procedure of zero arguments that does nothing, but, Guidance adds a breakpoint on this procedure at startup.

-The extra features are these:

-- When the REPL is prompting at a location with an associated debug frame, the *Source* and *Backtrace* tabs are updated to give context.

-- The *Traps* tab provides an alternate way to see, disable, and enable traps.

-- The *Peek* tab keeps a history of all calls to the `pk` macro and their output.

--

-- A simpler trap handler is available, and installed by default, so that when a trap is reached, the *Source* and *Backtrace* tabs are updated, and a button bar is enabled.

-- The REPL adds a couple of new metacommands

-  `,run`: This processes the command-line arguments

-  `,where`: If the REPL currently is associated with a debug frame, `,where` or `,w` loads the source file of a given frame and displays its location in the *Source* tab.

-- Some existing metacommands are given extra features

-  `,backtrace` or `,bt` updates the *Backtrace* tab with the current backtrace information.

-  `,step`, `,next` and all other associated

 Getting Started
 ---------------